July 27, 2017

 I attempted to make a reservation in August 2011.
 No sites available.
 Instead stayed in not so nearby commercial park.
 When we visited the base noticed there seemed to be several unoccupied rental units in the campground.
 In fact, 8 of the 12 sites had rental trailers in them.
 Asked the office if they would move an unoccupied trailer to make room for someone like us calling for a reservation.
 No. So, at most 4 sites are available for RV owners and info in campground description about moving rentals is incorrect.

-We have 444 guests and 3 members online
+We have 690 guests and one member online